aniketmaurya/blog/posts/2024/gpt.md

 ---
-title: 'Idiots guide to Attention mechanism'
+title: 'Idiots guide to GPT, attention mechanism and coding LLMs from scratch'
 description: 'Notes, resources and questions on GPT and Attention mechanism'
 date: '2024-10-20'
 keywords: blog, writing